opentable/octopress/source/_posts/2014-10-06-puppetconf-2014-part-3.markdown

 ## Day 2

 This is our summary of PuppetConf 2014.
-In our [previous post](http://#) we gave an overview of the first day of the conference.
+In our [previous post](http://tech.opentable.co.uk/blog/2014/10/06/puppetconf-2014-part-2/) we gave an overview of the first day of the conference.
 This post will provide an overview of the final day.

-Even more inspiring keynotes.
-Lots more talks which has given us plenty of ideas to go home and think about.
+There were even more inspiring keynotes and lots more talks which have given us plenty of ideas to go home and think about.

 ### Key Notes